 There’s a reason that the Amazon attracts curious travelers from all corners of the globe: you have a chance to observe the giant anaconda in the field - not behind glass, float among the caimans of the mighty Amazon river and immerse yourself in the tapestry of age-old indigenous culture.

 Its beauty lies in the promise of adventure, the thrill of remote ecotourism, making it a coveted, once-in-a-lifetime experience.
-When you step into Misahuallí 'the gateway to the Amazon', you’re not just a tourist - you travel with those who protect, and inhabit it, participating in its preservation.
+When you step into the Amazon, you’re not just a tourist; you travel with those who protect and inhabit it, helping to expand on-the-ground protection.

-Led by National Geographic Explorer, Topher White, our nine-day expedition weaves together an immersive experience with hands-on conservation efforts.
-Start the day by savoring the flavors of Ecuadorian chocolate, enjoy lodging inside a protected reserve and engage with Rainforest Connection tech in the treetops.
-Trek through hidden paths examining wildlife, drift down the waters of the Amazon River and connect with indigenous communities who await to share their food, stories, and wisdom.
+Led by National Geographic Explorer, Topher White, our 9 day expedition weaves together an immersive cultural and ecological experience inside a protected Amazon reserve.
+Trek through hidden paths, paddle across jungle waterways, assemble rainforest connection tech up in the tree tops and connect with indigenous communities who await to share their food, stories and wisdom.

 Welcome to Quito